 3) Keep a few soccer balls in the house

-When soccer parents of kids this age contact me about training I tell them about this idea and his book.
-I don’t do private lesson for kids this age.
-It doesn’t make sense to pay money for this age.
+When soccer parents of kids ages 4-5 contact me about training, I tell them about this idea and his book.
+I don’t do private lesson for kids this ages 5 and under, unless the parents really want it, so maybe a few times ever.

 4) Improve your passing skills

 To improve your soccer skills at home, one thing we need to work on is passing.

 A wall, curb or rebounder can also improve your first touch.
 If you can’t use a wall you can use rebounders or a person.
 I recommend you save money and try to find something at the house, but sometimes that’s hard surface.